On-Page Optimization: The Complete Checklist 2026

 Experience:

 Show that you have personal experience with the topic.
-Your own case studies, project screenshots, and personal insights appear more authentic than summarized information from other sources.
+Your own case studies, screenshots of projects, and personal insights appear more authentic than summarized information from other sources.

 Build your reputation as an authority in your niche.
 Backlinks, mentions, guest posts, and industry awards strengthen your authority.